raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Type Expressions

-So far we have only used simple type identifiers to refer to other Types (ex: string, object, Person).
-Type Expressions provide a powerful way of referring to, and even defining, types.
-Type Expressions can be used wherever a type is expected.
-The simplest Type Expression is just the name of a type.
-But Type expressions also allow you to express Type Unions, Arrays, and maps amongst other things.
+Earlier, this specification used only simple type identifiers to refer to types, such as string, object, and Person.
+Type expressions provide a powerful way of referring to, and even defining, types.
+Type expressions can be used wherever a type is expected.
+The simplest type expression is just the name of a type.
+Using type expressions, you can devise type unions, arrays, maps, and other things.

 |Expression | Description |
 |:--------|:------------|